Reuse scripts in Postman

 Import a package

 Once you write code in a package, you can import a package into the Pre-request and Post-response tabs of HTTP collections, requests, and folders.
 This enables you to access the scripts and tests in your packages, and call specific functions and objects.
-The contents of packages will only execute from personal, private, and team workspaces.
+The contents of packages will only run from personal, private, and team workspaces.

 You can't import a package into the contents of another package in the Package Library.